-It should come as no surprise that sitting all day is bad for your health.
+It should come as no surprise that sitting too much is bad for your health.
 The average adult sits for 8-10 hours per day, which can increase the risk of health problems such as organ damage, muscle degeneration, back problems, and poor circulation.

 But here’s something you may not have known: sitting for long periods of time increases your risk of death from any cause, even if you exercise.
 That means you can’t sit at your desk (or on the couch) all day and then hit the gym later to make up for it.
 To reduce your risk of early death, you have to cut down on the amount of time you spend sitting.